tutahexe/home_assignment_sporty/README.md

 # How to run automation:
 ## Installation
+* To run tests you need to install python 3.12+
 * Install all necessary packages ```pip install -r requirements.txt```
 * UI test uses API request to reset balance before each run, so manual reset is not required